The box jumped.

 It’s okay.
 I hadn’t really liked him that much, anyway.
 I just wanted a normal date.

-I know someday my attempt to live like a pure-blood human and love one and spend my life with one (whoever THAT may be) is going to crash and burn in my face, but that day is not today.
-Today, I will keep lying, as long as it takes, to preserve this fragile and ever-dying life.
+I know someday my attempt to live like a pure-blood human, to love one and spend my life with one (whoever that may be), is going to crash and burn in my face, but that day is not today.
+Today I will keep lying, for as long as it takes, to preserve this fragile and ever-dying life.

 Out of curiosity, I checked flights to Wales, but the tickets were out of my price range.
 I don’t really know what I was thinking, anyway.
 How do you smuggle a baby dragon through customs?
 Never mind that wands tend to upset the TSA a lot.
 Something about traveling with a giant metal stick bothers them, for some mysterious reason.